Helping Johnny Make Sense of Privacy Policies with LLMs: Discussion

-Users of all groups find PRISMe easy and intuitive to use, as evidenced by the high SUS rating.
-They suggested improving details, such as an adjustable window size, the chat formatting, and confusion regarding the chat input and response.
-Most notably, participants require no support from a technical person.
-While we did give participants a hands-on tutorial before the study, this suggests that a \textbf{one-time tutorial} after installation should suffice.
+Participants of all profiles found PRISMe easy and intuitive to use, as evidenced by the interviews and excellent SUS rating.
+Most notably, none required support from a technical person.
+While we did give participants a hands-on tutorial before the study, this suggests that a one-time tutorial after installation suffices.

-Participants appreciated the \textbf{layered design} and \textbf{customization options} across contexts, with some changing the settings between and within scenarios.
-This allowed them \textbf{fine-grained control} of the level of detail they explore, adjusted to their current user context and task at hand.
+The layered interface, i.e., an always-visible visual cue, a dashboard, and chat windows for depth, proved effective across all profiles: \new{\textit{Minimalistic Users}} in particular appreciate the initial visual cues, such as smiley ratings, on which they rely for quick assessments. \textit{Targeted Explorers} praise our responsive chat providing immediate, detailed responses, while \textit{Novice Explorers} benefit from guided exploration initiated by the overview on the dashboard. \textit{Balanced Explorers} profit from the entire range of features offered by PRISMe.
+Participants also appreciated customization options across contexts, with some changing the settings both between and within scenarios.
+This allowed them fine-grained control of the level of detail they explore, adjusted to their current context and task at hand.

-\textit{Novice Explorers} and \textit{Balanced Explorers} show the most interest in using the tool in their daily personal lives, with some describing their experience as playful. \textit{Targeted Explorers} in particular voiced their desire to use the tool in a professional setting.
-This further highlights the diversity of tasks PRISMe can handle.